faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > [Doctrine:14] Does anyone honestly believe that Joseph Smith somehow invented these profound doctrines with their compelling powers of reason, their mind-expanding insights, and their language, which is divinely eloquent?
 If these doctrines were the product of Joseph’s creative mind, one might ask, “Were there no other creative geniuses in the 1,800 years following Christ’s ministry who could produce similar doctrines?”

-As demonstrated above, the doctrines found in the Book of Mormon were rather typical for their time.
+As demonstrated above, the doctrines found in the Book of Mormon appear to be typical for their time.

-Short list of doctrines which seem to be attested in the literature (and sources):

-[pull from echoes.pdf]
+The well-known Book of Mormon scholar Royal Skousen argues that many concerns in the Book of Mormon are resonant with Protestant concerns [from the few centuries preceding Joseph Smith's time](https://byustudies.byu.edu/content/language-original-text-book-mormon):

+> ... if one looks at the text from the perspective of Early Modern English and Reformed Protestantism (including what has been called Radical Protestantism, that is, a Protestantism that attempts to restore an original Christianity based solely upon New Testament practice), there are numerous issues which show that the Book of Mormon is concerned with what the Protestants dealt with and argued over during the 1500s and 1600s:

+>1.
+People are burnt at the stake for heresy (especially in the 1530s and the 1550s in England).

+>    There is also evidence for burning their scriptures (especially in the 1520s in England).

+>2.
+Judgment day will occur at the bar of God (each person will stand at the bar when their case is tried before the Lord).

+>    There is no bar of justice in the New Testament.
+Rather, the judicial bar dates from medieval times.
+Moreover, we have the term pleading bar dating from the 1600s (the bar at which a person makes their pleading or plea).
+On the other hand, there is no independent evidence for “the pleasing bar of God”.

+>3.
+The term secret combinations is used to refer to secret conspiracies against the government and the state church throughout the 1600s and the 1700s.

+>    The earliest citation for secret combination(s) dates from 1602.
+Shortly thereafter, the phrase was commonly used in reference to the 1605 attempt by Guy Faux and other Catholics to blow up Parliament.
+The first reference of secret combination(s) to masons dates from 1796, but this refers to a union of brick layers attempting to control the price of labor.

+>4.
+There are four pairs of ecclesiastical words that William Tyndale and Thomas More debated in the late 1520s (congregation versus church; elder versus priest; love versus charity; and repent versus do penance); translators of the English Bible from 1526 to 1611 were forced to deal with these terms in their biblical translations.

+>    The Book of Mormon text is informed by this debate: church is used with its dual meaning (the word congregation is ignored except in biblical phraseology); the church has both elders and priests; the word charity means ‘love’; and the word penance is completely ignored since the practice does not occur in the Book of Mormon.

+>5.
+The true church does not permit child and infant baptism, thus accepting the position of the Anabaptists (who were considered radical and were murdered by both Catholics and Reformed Protestants).

+>    The prophet Mormon provides a very strong discourse against child baptism.
+Note his severe condemnation of those who advocated or even believed in child baptism (Moroni 8:14–16).

+>6.
+There is a strong preference for piety in living and worship (the Puritan lifestyle).

+>7.
+The Lord’s sacrament is “a symbolic memorial” (Zwingli, 1484–1531) but includes a spiritual renewal (Bullinger, 1504–1575).

+>    These two concepts characterize the essence of the sacrament prayers, first given by Jesus in 3 Nephi 18:11 and 20:8–9 and then later by Moroni in Moroni 4–5.
+Any question of transubstantiation or any variant of it, such as consubstantiation, is ignored.

+>    There is also a secondary issue relating to the sacrament, the reference in Moroni 4:2 to the congregation kneeling down with the elder or priest when he blesses the sacrament.
+In 1552, during the reprinting of the Book of Common Prayer under King Edward VI, the issue of the church kneeling with the priest was resolved in favor of the traditional kneeling.
+This practice had been criticized by the Presbyterian John Knox as an unnecessary Catholic practice that the Church of England had continued using.

+>8.
+The Catholic practice of secret confession to church leaders and required works of penance never shows up in the text.

+>    Only once does the Book of Mormon refer to people going to an ecclesiastical authority (in Helaman 16:1, when Nephites converted by the preaching of Samuel the Lamanite go to Nephi for confession of sins and then baptism).
+In every case, repentance before God is required, and repentant souls must always be willing to publicly declare their repentance.

+>9.
+The Trinitarianism of the Book of Mormon is most clearly expressed by Abinadi in Mosiah 15 and best matches the Trinitarianism found in the Gospel of John.

+>    God will come down among the children of men and take upon himself a body of flesh and be sacrificed for mankind.
+This was the heresy that led to the death of Abinadi (or at least it was the official accusation against him, described in Mosiah 17:7–8).
+This characterization of the Trinity is not the current LDS view of the Godhead.

+>10.
+The church is separated from the state and will act independently in dealing with questions of church discipline and excommunication.

+>    In Mosiah 26, King Mosiah refuses, as the secular leader of the state, to intervene in the disciplining of church members and leaves that to Alma, the leader of the church.
+The Lord then instructs Alma that he is limited in his disciplining of church members to excommunicating them rather than physically punishing them.
+The separation of the church from governmental control is more significant than replacing hereditary kings with elected judges since in the Book of Mormon those judges end up acting much like kings.
+Ultimately, Campbell is wrong to assume that Mosiah’s change in governance was a good example of republican government.
+It should also be noted that the issue of separation of church and state is an important one in the development of American constitutional law, but it also played a significant role in debates between Reformed and Radical Protestants in Europe in the mid-1500s.

+And a vast number of themes and doctrines found in the Book of Mormon find close analogues to the sermons and writings of the early 1800s:

-1. Compare 2 Ne 2:11 with The Necessity of Belief of Christianity:  If there be moral good in any of those tempers or actions, there must be moral evil in the directly opposite.
+1. Compare [2 Nephi 2:11](https://www.lds.org/scriptures/bofm/2-ne/2.11?lang=eng) with Jonathon Edwards sermon [The Necessity of Belief of Christianity](https://www.consource.org/document/the-necessity-of-the-belief-of-christianity-by-jonathan-edwards-1794-5-8/) delivered in Hartford Connecticut in 1794: "If there be moral good in any of those tempers or actions, there must be moral evil in the directly opposite."

-...

-Royal Skousen also notes a number of other doctrines that spoke especially to controversies that had been occurring over the past several centuries before the Book of Mormon.

-[quote from his latest BYU article that I have a pre-print of]
+2. Compare [Alma 13:27](https://www.lds.org/scriptures/bofm/alma/13.27?lang=eng) with [A Treatise on The Millennium, or LatterDay Glory of the Church ...](https://books.google.com/books?id=KczfGcGsQYMC&pg=PA293&dq=%22day+of+repentance%22&hl=en&sa=X&ved=0ahUKEwip3pSN0rjJAhWVLogKHeX4BMYQ6AEINTAF#v=onepage&q=%22day%20of%20repentance%22&f=false), published in Providence, RI, 1824: "So we see the folly of **procrastinating the day of repentance** and of turning to the Lord.
+The present time and opportunity should be most diligently **improved**."

+3. Compare [Mosiah 15:8--9](https://www.lds.org/scriptures/bofm/mosiah/15.8-9?lang=eng) with [The Christian Observer, Vol 15](https://books.google.com/books?id=SdZGAQAAMAAJ&pg=PA149&dq=%22satisfy+the+demands+of+justice%22&hl=en&sa=X&ved=0ahUKEwjclfbezrjJAhUXzGMKHebXCUsQ6AEIHDAA#v=onepage&q=%22satisfy%20the%20demands%20of%20justice%22&f=false), published in Boston in 1816: "To **satisfy the demands of justice**, it pleased the Father to send his own Son in the likeness of sinful man, to take upon him our nature, and to suffer in our stead."

+4. Compare this *exact 10-gram match* from [Alma 45:16](https://www.lds.org/scriptures/bofm/alma/45.16?lang=eng) with [A compendium of the travels of the children of Israel](https://books.google.com/books?id=IMU2AAAAMAAJ&pg=PA11&dq="the+least+degree+of+allowance"&hl=en&sa=X&ved=0ahUKEwjvtI-gzrjJAhVN3mMKHWkuAEsQ6AEIIjAB#v=onepage&q="the%20least%20degree%20of%20allowance"&f=false) published in Albany, NY 1823: "when he looks forward, he beholds an angry God that **cannot look upon sin with the least degree of allowance**"

+See many more [here]({{ "/documents/book_of_mormon/echoes/echoes_of_1800s.pdf" | relative_url }}), [here](https://www.reddit.com/r/exmormon/comments/3uvm9j/nineteenthcentury_protestant_material_in_the_book/) and the entire collection of parallels with the early 1800s literature [here]({{ "/bom-parallels-to-1800s-thought/" | relative_url }})

-> [Doctrine:15] The argument that Joseph Smith wrote the Book of Mormon is simply counter to the realities of life.
+> [Doctrine:15a] The argument that Joseph Smith wrote the Book of Mormon is simply counter to the realities of life.
 It is one thing to have creative ideas; it is quite another to put them into a complex but coherent and harmonious whole, inundated with majestic doctrinal truths and all done in a single draft in less than ninety days.

+Humans write an [extraordinary number](https://en.wikipedia.org/wiki/Books_published_per_country_per_year) of complex, coherent books every single year.
+And, many complex books are composed [in less time](https://bookstr.com/article/10-novels-written-in-about-a-month/) than it took the Book of Mormon to be created.
+And, as demonstrated above, the doctrine found in the Book of Mormon was rather typical for its time.

-Joseph Smith’s wife, Emma, the person who knew him better than any other, confirmed this conclusion: “Joseph Smith [as a young man] could neither write nor dictate a coherent and well-worded letter; let alone dictat[e] a book like the Book of Mormon.”[32]
+> Joseph Smith’s wife, Emma, the person who knew him better than any other, confirmed this conclusion: “Joseph Smith [as a young man] could neither write nor dictate a coherent and well-worded letter; let alone dictat[e] a book like the Book of Mormon.”[32]

-I think I've responded to these (point to specific arguments above).

-The Emma quote ignores several possibilities: Emma was duped (Joseph Smith with hat or with collaborators).
-Emma lying (easy to suggest since appears to be lying about polygamy)

-### Comparing models

-What is the significance of the presence of so many parallels to [the culture and theology of the early 1800s](https://faenrandir.github.io/a_careful_examination/bom-parallels-to-1800s-thought/)?

-Did God merely influence the religious community with the kinds of ideas that would come forth in the Book of Mormon, perhaps to prepare the way before it?
-Was Joseph merely expressing ancient ideas in the language of modernity?

-To some extent we cannot easily distinguish between these models.
-However, certain data points _strongly_ suggest that Joseph was merely borrowing from the culture of his time.

-[pull/revamp that comment that Fuzzy linked to]
+As discussed above:

+*  Emma's was lying about polygamy in this very testimony (giving us some reason to doubt the veracity of her other statements).
+Alternatively, Joseph may have been fooling Emma, which is not inconsistent with his behavior towards her.
+* Joseph was steeped in the religious conversations of his day and had an extraordinary intellect.
+* Joseph dictated a large amount of other scripture, sometimes [incorporating other sources](http://jur.byu.edu/?p=21296).
+* It is possible that others collaborated in the creation of the book.

 ## A Parable That Counters The Arguments Proposed By Critics ("Parable")